 - While it usually doesn't involve mugging, spy agencies often counterfeit or steal identity documents of random people as cover for their operatives.
 Mossad in particular has really bad rep for this, having been caught in the eighties doing this and promising not to do it again, and in 2004 when they promised not to do it again, and in 2010 where they promised not to do it again.

 - A group of inmates called the "Texas 7" escaped from a Karnes County prison by doing this.
-They ambushed a group of civilian maintenance workers, tied and gagged them, stole their clothing, and then left them locked away in an electrical room.
+They ambushed a group of guards and civilian maintenance workers, tied and gagged them, stole their clothing, and then left them locked away in an electrical room.